-I previously maintained a website named Trekology to share my research into science fiction in movies and on television.
-That site is no longer available, but here are portions that you may find worthwhile today:
+I previously maintained a website named Trekology (named to honor Star Trek) to share my research into science fiction in movies and on television.
+That domain name now belongs to an international online store for outdoor recreation and exploration products.
+Here are portions of my former site that you may find worthwhile today:

 Star Trek on the Radio in Los Angeles

 In 1973 I produced a Los Angeles radio documentary series about Star Trek for my employer, KIQQ-FM.
 That documentary series launched me on a great deal more behind-the-scenes research into Star Trek.

 A few years later, I completed a full formal study of Star Trek — a doctoral dissertation about Star Trek and its persuasive storytelling, which culminated in my earning a Ph.D. degree in communications from Indiana University, Bloomington.